We reached our campaign goal and we can now undertake the Mathare project!

 Keepod is a secure operating system (OS) that runs from any USB drive, eliminating our dependency on one computer.
 Separating the brain from the body :)

 If you think about it, there was always something neat about the idea of an OS in your pocket.
-Keepod is the first standardised version of a bootable OS for those of us without a computer science degree.
+Keepod is a standardised version of a bootable OS for those of us without a computer science degree.

 By having the OS on a USB, the software is effectively separated from the hardware, reducing the computer to nothing more than a vehicle for personal computing.